 Here’s a look at William and Helen’s retirement plan.

-With a score of 135, William and Helen are in “Great” shape and are anticipated to meet >95% of their retirement needs.
-Even though the initial setup wizard stops here, you can go back and edit your inputs.
+With a Chance of Success score of 99%, William and Helen are in “Great” shape and are anticipated to meet >95% of their retirement needs.

-In addition, to get a further customized chart and score, click the “Complete My Plan” button.
+Click the “Complete My Plan” button.
 There are more sections you can complete such as passive income, one-time large expenses, withdrawn strategy, and basic estate planning.

 Other features you can access are the Savings Timeline under the Insights menu and a Net Worth Forecast.
 Here’s a look at the Savings Timeline: